General Plan Amendment No. 15-006 to Update the Strathmore Community Plan

 The purpose of the Proposed Plan is to provide direction for the Tulare County Resource Management Agency, Board and Planning Commission in the implementation of methods and procedures to satisfy the needs of the residents and business community in the development of a viable and active commercial and industrial base Strathmore.

-California Air Resources Board (ARB), California Department of Conservation (DOC), California Department of Fish and Wildlife, Central Region 4 (CDFW), California Department of Parks and Recreation, California Department of Transportation, District 6 (DOT), California Highway Patrol, California Native American Heritage Commission (NAHC), California Regional Water Quality Control Board, Central Valley Fresno Region 5 (RWQCB), Central Valley Flood Protection Board, Department of Water Resources, Office of Historic Preservation, Resources Agency
+Cal Fire, California Air Resources Board (ARB), California Department of Conservation (DOC), California Department of Fish and Wildlife, Central Region 4 (CDFW), California Department of Parks and Recreation, California Department of Transportation, District 6 (DOT), California Highway Patrol, California Native American Heritage Commission (NAHC), California Public Utilities Commission (CPUC), California Regional Water Quality Control Board, Central Valley Fresno Region 5 (RWQCB), Central Valley Flood Protection Board, Department of Housing and Community Development, Department of Water Resources, Office of Emergency Services, California, Resources Agency

 The document was originally posted before CEQAnet had the capability to host attachments for the public.